bodywork-ml/bodywork-pymc3-project/README.md

 1. Start a Bodywork container on Kubernetes, to run a service stage called `scoring-service`.
 2. Install the Python packages required to run `serve_model.py`.
 3. Mount the AWS credentials contained in the 'aws-credentials' secret, as environment variables accessible to the Python module running in the container.
 This will automatically configure the AWS client library (boto3) to be able to access your S3 bucket.
-If you don't need this and simply want to deploy the project from our repo, then you can comment-out the secrets block, as we have the model artefacts stored on publicly accessible S3 buckets that do not require authenticated access.
-If you want create a secret for your own credentials, then we will cover this below.
+If you just want to deploy the project from our repo, then you can comment-out the secrets block, as we have the model artefacts stored on publicly accessible S3 buckets that do not require authenticated access.
+If you want to create a secret for your own credentials, then we will cover this below.
 4. Run `serve_model.py`.
 5. Monitor  `scoring-service` and ensure that there is always at least one service replica available, at all times - i.e. it if fails for any reason, then immediately start another one.